-Merchiston Castle was probably built around 1454 by Alexander Napier, the second Laird of Merchiston, and is most famous for being the birthplace in 1550 of John Napier, the discoverer of logarithms, and the 8th Laird of Merchiston.
+Merchiston Castle is a 15th century castle which is famous for being the birthplace in 1550 of John Napier, the discoverer of logarithms, and the 8th Laird of Merchiston.

 The tower passed in and out of Napier hands over five centuries, and in 1833 William Napier, the 9th Lord Napier, let the castle to Charles Chalmers, who established Merchiston Castle School in the building.